 From its sprawling grounds to the nefarious plans made within its boundaries, this is the history of Hitler’s East Prussian war fortress.

-The Wolf’s Lair Hosted The Nazi Invasion Of Russia
+The Wolf’s Lair Becomes The Headquarters For The Nazi Invasion Of Russia

 Not having to leave the bunker was important to Hitler as he had grown increasingly paranoid and erratic during this time, especially after Japan attacked Pearl Harbor, forcing him to declare war on the U.S. as a result of Nazi Germany’s alliance with Japan.